surecart/surecart-wp-plugin/readme.txt

 ## Our why in one word: CARE ##
 * **Connected:** Our platform must connect to everything inside of WordPress and outside

 * **Accessible:** Everyone should be welcome to use our platform.
 It must be accessible to everyone.
-Level the playing field.
+We want to level the playing field.

 * **Reliable:** You should feel SURE that everything is going to work.

 * **Easy:** Anyone should be able to start taking payment in under 10 minutes.
 It must be an elegant experience requiring no code.

-## Why Is SureCart Free? ##
-This is the magic question.
-When you look at the list of features we offer for free, those same features would cost you hundreds of dollars per year with any other ecommerce plugin for WordPress.

-But one of our why’s is that ecommerce should be accessible to all.
-That means we need to have a free version that has no caps, no hidden charges, no catches.
-It must be full featured and fully capable, so that is what we are doing.

-To us, this is the WordPress way!

-Nothing currently on the market even comes close to this.

-Just like how WordPress itself is free with a mission to democratize publishing, and the effect is that because it is free it's now powering 45% of the internet.

-We also want SureCart to become the standard way all Ecommerce is done in WordPress, and the only way to accomplish that is to make it free.

-Of course we have to keep the lights on, so at some point in the future we will have a very affordable pro plan with advanced features such as an affiliate platform, subscription saver, multi-currency, and other revenue boosters.

 ## SureCart Integrations ##